kart-projects/Goodreads-books/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/jealousleopard/goodreadsbooks).
-Also I should mention that the article link explaining the CRISP-DM methodology was shared from DataScienceCentral.com website.
+Also I should mention that the article link explaining the CRISP-DM methodology was shared from [here](https://www.datasciencecentral.com/page/search?q=CRISP+DM).